Deepaknkumar/Two-pass-ASM-Compiler/README.md

 # Two-pass-ASM-Compiler
-A basic two pass ASM compiler using Java
+A simple two pass ASM compiler using Java